johnebere58/firebase_basemodel/README.md

     });
 ```

-## Usage to update data in firebase collection
-To save a new data to your firebase collection simply to this
+To update date saved to your firebase collection simply to this

 ```
   FirebaseFirestore.instance.collection('userCollection')